 This recipe makes about 4 dozen.

 You will need a 12" x 17" rimmed baking sheet.
 This is pretty essential, as the amount of batter is based on this size pan.
-It is a standard size & should be easy to find.
+It's a standard size & should be easy to find.

 Preheat the oven to 350 degrees.